-In general, scenarios with a higher number of breakpoints (two or more) were more likely to be identified correctly by the regime shift detector (Fig. 1).
-The regime shift detector correctly identified break point combinations in >90% of scenarios initiated with two or more break points and in approximately 80% of scenarios initiated with one break point under low noise conditions (Fig. 1 A), although accuracy decreased with increasing noise in the data.
-Zero break scenarios were identified within the set of equivalent break points produced by the model in approximately 60-80% of input scenarios, increasing in accuracy with increasing experimental noise.
-The regime shift detector correctly identified shifts most frequently in cases with moderate changes to K (30-60%; Fig. 1 B), and smaller changes to r (<25%; Fig. 1 C).
-This result is somewhat counter-intuitive, as we would generally expect larger shift in parameters to be more easily detected.
+In general, initiation conditions were detected within the equivalently performing break point combination sets with >70% accuracy under nearly all parameterization scenarios (Fig. 1).
+However, the model’s absolute top-ranked break point combination reflected parameterization conditions much more inconsistently.
+The regime shift detector correctly identified initiation break point combinations within its equivalent break point set in virtually 100% of scenarios initiated with two break points, >90% of scenarios initiated with one break point and >80% of zero break simulations, and this performance remained roughly consistent with varied experimental noise(Fig. 1 A).
+Top ranked break point combinations were most likely to detect more complex initiation conditions (i.e. more break points in the simulated data), but the accuracy was generally quite low, particularly for zero and one break point scenarios.
+A very similar trend of model performance was observed over varying starting values of r, with roughly consistent performance of the regime shift detector model amongst the equivalent perfoming break point combinations, regardless of r, and minor variation in performance amongst the top ranked break point combination, with accuracy reduced at extreme values of r ( Fig. 1 B).
+The regime shift detector model performance was reduced with smaller shifts in K (<10%; Fig 1.
+C) and larger changes to r (>25%; Fig. 1 D. This result is somewhat counter-intuitive, as we would generally expect larger shift in parameters to be more easily detected.
 However, because the Ricker model produces chaotic dynamics with high values of r (r > 2.3) and has the potential for large deviations from equilibrium with high K values, a large shift in parameters could potentially result in a situation where multiple break point fits would perform equally well.
-Finally, the likelihood that the regime shift detector accurately identified scenario conditions decreased as scenario length increased, likely because of the factorial increase in potential break point combinations with additional data in the time series (Fig. 1 D).
+Finally, the likelihood that the regime shift detector accurately identified scenario conditions decreased as scenario length increased, likely because of the factorial increase in potential break point combinations with additional data in the time series (Fig. 1 E).